-o Highlight the ecological and economic advantages of restoration for collaboratives in the region so understanding of long-term benefits is clearer to a broad set of stakeholders.
+o Highlight the ecological and economic advantages of restoration for collaboratives in the region so awareness of long-term benefit is more clear to a broader set of stakeholders.

 o Adjust pre-commercial thinning techniques to maintain the most resilient trees for expected future conditions, keeping in mind that this might differ from past objectives of particular stands.
 And, during commercial thinning projects, ensure that efforts are focused on maintaining or increasing biodiversity to help stands become more resilient to the effects of climate change.